dmdixon/rv2b/README.md

 2. Use the "Code" button on this page to download the "rv2b-main.zip" folder containing the source files for the software and unzip it wherever you would like the code to live.
 3. Go into the "rv2b-main" folder and compile the code with "cargo build --release" and wait for the compilation to finish.
 Once it is done RV2B is installed!

-To check if installation worked, run "./target/release/rv2b -h" in the "rv2b-main" directory and check that CLI options are printed to the screen.
-If CLI options aren't printed, make sure the previous steps were followed carefully.
+To check if installation worked, run "./target/release/rv2b -h" in the "rv2b-main" directory and check that CLI arguments are printed to the screen.
+If CLI arguments aren't printed, make sure the previous steps were followed carefully.
 If the code is still not functional, email dmdixon1992@gmail.com for further help.

 ## Basic Use: